Home

 Allow to cool to room temperature and then remove.

-Check cast dichroic glass pendant for spikes as cast glass can quite often have spikes around the upper edge.
-If any spikes are present remove with glass grinder or abrasive pad.
+Check dichroic cast pendant for spikes as cast glass can quite often have spikes around the upper edge.

-Clean completely and place back in kiln, fire polish to remove abrasive marks.
 Do not place back in mold as the marks may not be removed if they are covered by the mold.

 Use prepared kiln shelf for this process, monitor closely as the glass will spread if the pendant is over heated.

-Once completed you should have an original piece of glass art with the layered pieces of cast dichroic glass clearly visible.
+Once completed you should have an original piece of glass art with the layered pieces of dichroic cast glass clearly visible.

 Return To Home Page